ThorisoM-hub/ThorisoM-hub/README.md

 ---

 ## 👨‍💻Projects:
-- **[Google Cybersecurity Professional Certificate Projects]**:Portlio Projects from the course include:
+- **[Google Cybersecurity Professional Certificate Projects]**

+  Portlio Projects from the course include:

    •Drafting a Professional statement • Conducting a Security Audit • Analyzing network structure and security • Using Linux commands to manage file permissions • Applying filters to SQL
     queries • Identifying vulnerabilities for a small business • Documenting incidents with an incident handler’s journal •Update a file through Python Algorithm[View Project]()